alasalle/alasallePortfolio/contents/portfolio/sauti-api/index.md

 [row][col]
 ![image](./pagination&caching.gif)

 Cursor pagination is a key feature in our API.
 It eliminates repeated results when data is added or removed from the database and it is much quicker than offset pagination for large datasets.
-Our table page also employs Least Recently Used caching of results, which also improves the speed of using our table.
+Our table page also employs Least Recently Used caching of results, which improves the speed of using our table.

 [/col][/row]